-[INSERT DATE]
+8 January 2019

-Response to Board letter concerning questions regarding the status of the Expedited Policy Development Process for gTLD Registration Data
+GNSO Council Response to Board letter concerning the status of the Expedited Policy Development Process for gTLD Registration Data

-To: the ICANN Board
+Dear Cherine and ICANN Board Members:

-Dear Cherine,

 On behalf of the GNSO Council, we would like to thank you for your letter of 14 November 2018.

 As you may be aware, the GNSO Council, as the manager of the EPDP, is tracking the EPDP Team’s work closely through weekly updates that are provided by the GNSO Council liaison to the EPDP (see https://community.icann.org/x/mRxpBQ) as well as updates from the EPDP Council liaison during monthly Council meetings.
+In addition, several current GNSO Councilors are primary and alternate members of the EPDP WG.

 In relation to your specific questions: